grafana/jslib.k6.io/README.md

 - node >= 11.2.0
 - yarn >= 1.13.0

+> [!IMPORTANT]
+> We don't accept external contributions containing minified code for this project.
+For such cases, we expect the maintainer who reviewed the source code to distribute the changes.
+The distribution should usually happen after merging the pull request in the sub-project.
+If that didn't happen, please open [a new issue](https://github.com/grafana/jslib.k6.io/issues).

 ## How to add a new JS package

 1. Create a new branch from the `main` branch.